nehws/nehws.github.io/source/_pages/awards.md

 ### **Awards** ###

 Congratulations to the winners of the Best Poster Awards!
+The awards were decided by popular vote of the audience.
+We thank [NewAE](https://www.newae.com/) and [Riscure](https://www.riscure.com) for donating the [hardware](https://rtfm.newae.com/Capture/ChipWhisperer-Husky/) and [book](https://nostarch.com/hardwarehacking) awards.

 **First Place**
 Yuheng Yang, Thomas Bourgeat, Stella Lau and Mengjia Yan, "Pensieve: A Modular Approach for Security Evaluation of Microarchitectural Designs"

-**Second Place, tied**
-Max Cohen Hoffing, "Voltage Sensor Development for PDN PUF"

 **Second Place, tied**
 Max Cohen Hoffing, "Voltage Sensor Development for PDN PUF"